 This ski is just a dimmed down race ski and is perfect for those who have become too old for racing and desire a ski that will carry them everywhere on the mountain –without falling into the trap of skiing on clown shoes (beginner to intermediate level ski).

 Overall, I love these skis and I think I have found a new favorite all-mountain ski!

 There are others out there too

-This list includes swathes of brands that specialise in a variance of areas, meaning you should be able to buy any product you need from one OF these reputable sources, there are other companies out there that may suit you far better than these.
+This list includes swathes of brands that specialize in a variance of areas, meaning you should be able to buy any product you need from one of these reputable sources, there are other companies out there that may suit you far better than these.